The complexity of downward closures of indexed languages: Summarizing stack contents

-\begin{restatable}{lemma}{ExponentialSummaries} For every $\zb \in \Ib^*$, the summary $\push{\zb}{\epsilon}$ is of "size@@summary" at most exponential in $|N|$. \end{restatable} To prove this, we rely on two results of Jecker~\cite{Jecker21}, recalled in Appendix~\ref{app:exp-summaries}: \begin{itemize} \item One guarantees that in a word of elements of exponential length in $\Jlength{\prodmonoid}$ we can find large sequences of consecutive infixes that all map to the same idempotent (Theorem~\ref{thm:Ismael-main}).
+The first one guarantees that in a sequence of exponential length in $\Jlength{\prodmonoid}$, we can find large sequences of consecutive infixes that all map to the same idempotent~\cite[Theorem 1]{Jecker21}: \begin{theorem}[Jecker] For all finite monoid $\mathbf{M}$, for all $k \in \NN$: